cpartridge18/CapeCheck/README.md

 # CapeCheck

-"Check before you go and check before you leave
+"Check before you jet and check before you leave

-That there is nothing missing to bestow

-that there is no redundancy to upheave!"

-or

-"Say "To heck!" with extra jars of sad, unopened Mayonaisse

-With CapeCheck we shall set redundancy ablaze!"
+There's nothing you'll forget

+Defeat redundancy with ease!"

 ## Description